trizen/Math-Bacovia/README.md

 #### # `numeric()`

-Evaluates the self-expression numerically and returns the result as a Number or a Complex object.
+Evaluates the self-expression numerically and returns the result as a Number object.

 ```perl
 my $x = Symbol('x');